monoscope-tech/apitoolkit-landing/docs/sdks/golang/gin/index.md

 ## OpenTelemetry Redis Instrumentation

-APItoolkit provides an OpenTelemetry Redis instrumentation library that you can use to monitor Redis requests.
+Monoscope provides an OpenTelemetry Redis instrumentation library that you can use to monitor Redis requests.
 To use the Redis instrumentation, you must first install it using the command below:

 ```sh
 go get github.com/go-redis/redis/extra/redisotel/v8